RSRCsupport/AllenCoralAtlas/README.md

  ````

- The same process can be used to move all the scripts in the table above to the VM's home dir
+ The same process can be used to move all the scripts in Table 1 above to the VM's home dir

- Once all the scripts and data are available in the VM's home dir they can be run directly from the command line
+ Once all the scripts and data are available in the VM's home dir they can be run directly from the command line.
- Each of these scripts were written including a help flag that lists all the options available.
+ I included a help flag when I wrote the scripts.
+By using "-h" you will get a list with all the options available to pre-proces data
- A more detailed help with examples was included as docstrings in each code.
+ A more detailed help with examples was included as docstrings in each code to understand outputs you get from them.
  Below each script with their associated help.

  - mosaic_depth.py